Green Moong Dal Recipe

 You will need ghee, garlic, asafetida (hing), cumin seeds, and Kashmiri red chili powder to temper the dal.

-To make the dal vegan, replace ghee with coconut oil, olive oil, avocado oil, or any other cooking oil you choose.
+To make the dal vegan, replace ghee with coconut oil, olive oil, avocado oil, or another cooking oil of your choice.

 Skip adding asafetida to make gluten-free dal.